 Proactive Marketing Channel 4: Print Advertising

-Print advertising is like social media marketing in a physical format.
+Print advertising is like social media marketing efforts in a physical format.
 There are lots of articles to read, but you are constantly being disrupted by ads that are trying to incite an emotion within you that makes you take action on their advertisement.
 The advertiser wants you to give them a moment of your time to hear what they have to say about their product or service.
-Some print publications are niche industry specific, so your target audience is there for a very specific topic.
+Some print publications are niche industry-specific, so your target audience is there for a very specific topic.
 Other publications are more general, so your audience may be there for education or entertainment.
 The more general the topic, the more disruptive the ad needs to be to grab their attention.
 Print advertising is proactive marketing because even though the target audience is there for a specific reason, they are not consuming the publication with the intention of buying products or services.
 They are picking it up to be educated or entertained.
 Just like TV and radio, there needs to be a goal and key performance indicators of the ad.
 The advertiser should be aware of these goals and KPIs and should work towards helping you accomplish them.
 If they are not interested in your goals, they are probably not the best partner for you to work with.

-If you are lucky enough to be selling a product or service that people are already looking for, then the strategy you should be applying for your business is to show up in all the relevant reactive marketing opportunities as many times as possible and as high as you can be listed.
+If you are lucky enough to be selling a product or service that people are already looking for, then the marketing strategy you should be applying for your business is to show up in all the relevant reactive marketing opportunities as many times as possible and as high as you can be listed.
 If you are not showing up in these channels, you are missing out on all the opportunities of buyers who are already searching for your product or services.
 Remember that, most of the time, the people searching for products and services are first-time buyers, which equate to new clients or customers.
 What is the value of a lifetime client or customer to you?
 What if one of these new clients or customers happens to be your transformation client or customer that completely transforms your business?

 If you have all your reactive marketing opportunities covered, or if you happen to be bringing a new product to market that no one or very few people are searching for, then proactive marketing opportunities are great for you.
 With proactive marketing, you can reach the most people, because you can force an ad in front of them instead of waiting for them to look for the product or service you offer.
 You are only limited by the marketing and advertising budget you have and the rate at which your ads convert.
 Remember, if your ads are not converting, you are bleeding money, no matter how little or much you spend.

 Whatever marketing decisions you make need to be tracked through analytics.
-Work with your marketing partners to make sure all your vendors are aware of your conversion goals so they can show you the success, or lack thereof, of their efforts.
+Work with your marketing team or partners to make sure all your vendors are aware of your conversion goals so they can show you the success, or lack thereof, of their efforts.
 Increase the budgets on the ones that are working and fire the ones that are not working.

 There’s a lot of confusion in the marketplace about marketing and advertising opportunities, so I hope you found this blog educational.
 The point of entry for some of these marketing and advertising tactics is lower than it has ever been before.
-This causes people to get excited about getting ads started, but they don’t have a strategy or a plan in place to make sure the advertising provides a return on your investment.
+This causes people to get excited about getting ads started, but they don’t have a marketing strategy or a plan in place to make sure the advertising provides a return on your investment.
 The failure of the attempted ads creates confusion for the people who do not yield a return on their investment.
 What happens next is they stop marketing which prevents their business from growing.
 That in turn stops them from growing, their employees from growing, and their employee’s families from growing.
 Not spending money on marketing and advertising isn’t the answer.
 Spending money on marketing and advertising that yields a return on your investment is the answer.